JamesHennessy18/SoftwareQualityHandbook/SoftwareQualityHandbook.md

 3. Main focus will be the problem itself and not conventions.
 4. More analysis will be conducted in general and members can delve deeply into the code.

+Even though paired programming can be feasible in most cases, it comes with disadvantages.
+- It can be expensive to set up paired programming
+- In some cases it might slow down the project, especially if the developers are not willing to take part
+- Experience difference between programmers can cause workload to be distributed unevenly

 Use this article below if you want to find out how to implement effective paired programming in your teams:

 [Don't snub the code review](https://simpleprogrammer.com/dont-snub-the-code-review/?utm_content=cmp-true)